 Leaders today face a particularly consequential need to question conventional wisdom.
-They must wean their companies away from three ideas that have anchored technological decision-making for over a decade, but which have become dangerous for our current age.
-Making this shift will be difficult because the costs will be immediately apparent, while the benefits may not come for years.
+They must wean their companies away from three ideas that have anchored technological decision-making for over a decade but that have become dangerous for our current age.
+Making this shift will be difficult because the costs will be immediately apparent whereas the benefits may not come for years.
 The three ideas that must go are:

 - Agility, which prizes the ability to rapidly change established strategies, assets, or processes;